 As we continue to advocate for nutrition to be at the forefront of healthcare, the ANA is also requesting Governors in states that have not yet taken action to waive or reduce licensure restrictions do so during this state of emergency and to ensure Medicaid and private insurers follow Medicare’s lead in covering telehealth services.
 Information on some actions by private insurers during this time of emergency is available here.

-Additional information on these practice issues may be found on the ANA’s COVID-19 Trusted Resources page, and we also encourage you to visit the entire ANA Resource Hub on Personalized Nutrition & COVID-19.
+Additional information on these practice issues may be found on the ANA’s Immune Resilience Resource Hub page.

 Please note that this information is provided solely on an informational basis and is not legal advice.
 As always, we encourage individual practitioners to seek the advice of a state licensed attorney for individualized legal and business related questions.